gvwilson/thirdbit/src/fiction/iffy/index.md

 Even with those gaps, her story left Honesty wide-eyed.
 "Tay bangle, there's a real avo, innit?"
-De bumped der hip against Iffy's, der tone turning serious as de nodded at the Marine cutter under repair beside them.
+De bumped der hip against Iffy's, der tone turning serious as de nodded at the Marine cutter beside them.
-"That must be why they so ganky to finish up this 'un double time.
+"That mus' be why they so ganky t' finish up this 'un double time.
 'Cuz my First,
-de thought we had a couple o' weeks f'r it, but th' Blues come along day b'fore last an' said we gotta crannup."
+de thought we had a couple o' weeks for it, but th' Blues come along day b'fore last an' said we gotta crannup."

 Iffy swallowed.